 Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations.
-The Company holds cash and cash equivalents with Canadian chartered financial institutions.
-The Company's only significant exposure to credit risk is equal to the balance of cash and cash equivalents as recorded in the financial statements.
-The majority of the Company's cash and cash equivalents held at November 30, 2023 is uninsured.
-The Company does not consider any of its financial assets to be impaired as of November 30, 2023.
+The Company holds cash with Canadian chartered financial institutions.
+The Company's only significant exposure to credit risk is equal to the balance of cash as recorded in the financial statements.
+The majority of the Company's cash held at November 30, 2024 is uninsured.
+The Company does not consider any of its financial assets to be impaired as of November 30, 2024.